Inland Rail is a once in a lifetime project supporting local jobs and opportunities for businesses and communities along the 1,700km alignment.

 Driving local and community benefits

 Our project partner, Australian Rail Track Corporation (ARTC) is working with local communities and businesses to deliver Inland Rail and deliver economic benefits to regional Australia.
-ARTC reports each quarter on the local employment and economic outcomes from Inland Rail construction.
+ARTC reports regularly on the local employment and economic outcomes from Inland Rail construction.
 View ARTC social performance outcomes for:

-• More than 622 people contributed to the Parkes to Narromine section of Inland Rail including more than 230 local residents.
+- 813 people contributed to the Parkes to Narromine section of Inland Rail including 342 local residents, 80 of whom identify as Indigenous.

-• 66 local businesses supplied services to the Inland Rail project, eight of which were local Indigenous businesses.
+- 72 local businesses supplied services to the Inland Rail project.